 For the second-year skills courses, you choose from the different courses on offer — though due to limitations on the number of places, we cannot guarantee that you will get your first-choice course.

-The deadline for applications to Oxford is the 15th October.
+The deadline for applications to Oxford is 15 October.
 On the basis of your UCAS form, you may be called for interview in December by the tutor of your chosen college.
 This is usually for admission the following October, but you may also submit a deferred application for the following year.

 Each year, we receive many more applications to read Biology than the number of places we can offer, and so we cannot interview everyone who applies.
 We therefore shortlist applications with the aim of interviewing those who display the greatest potential as biologists in their UCAS form.
 So, if you have achieved a strong run of GCSE grades (or equivalent), by which we simply mean one of the top sets of grades within your own school, and you have a deep interest in Biology, then we will want to see you at interview.
 However, please ask your teacher to put your grades in context in their UCAS reference, and do tell us about your scientific interests in your personal statement.